Discover Retail Paradise

 This was way back in the day, in the early years of the new millennium, when Y2K had failed to bring down society, shopping on the internet was becoming a thing, and the slow death of the shopping mill was a foregone conclusion.

-And yet, here we are, in the 2020s, with our robotic vacuums, Smart Watches, drones and zoom video calls, still flocking each weekend to the grand nexus of consumer-capitalism.
+And yet, here we are, in the 2020s, with our robotic vacuums, Smart Watches, drones, and Zoom video calls, still flocking each weekend to the grand nexus of consumer capitalism.

 It turns out, the prophesized demise of the mall that river of ink has been spilled about hasn’t quite come to pass — and Auckland’s shopping malls aren’t relinquishing their cultural-institution status without a fight.

-From outdoorsy Botany Town Centre concept and Westfield’s revamped Newmarket behemoth to inner-city-chic Commercial Bay and cut-price Dressmart, this unflappable alters of commerce have begun to reflect the cultural tastes of their respective communities in an attempt to make themselves unique and connect people and place (turns out that geography degree wasn’t all a waste).
+From the outdoorsy Botany Town Centre concept and Westfield’s revamped Newmarket behemoth to inner-city-chic Commercial Bay and cut-price Dressmart, these unflappable alters of commerce have begun to reflect the cultural tastes of their respective communities in an attempt to make themselves unique and connect people and place (turns out that geography degree wasn’t all a waste).

-And as a result, Aucklanders are re-embracing this new concept of what a shopping mall is and can be.
+As a result, Aucklanders are re-embracing this new concept of what a shopping mall is and can be.
 We know we are, and proudly!
 Here are our favourites.

 Botany Town Centre